zcashe/cse15l-lab-reports/lab2.md

 Argument url of type URI, is the url we are changing and loading the page with.

-Then we have the empty chatString value, the string array parameters which will contain the split url query.
+Then we have the current chatString value "Zac: Hi bruh \n", the string array parameters which will contain the split url query.

 ### Which values change: